UTDNebula/website/docs/maintainers/Nebula API/Depreciated/api-documentation.md

 ## ALEKSExam

 The ALEXS Exam is an exam required by all students for math placement upon admittance to the University.
-This Exam is used in leiu of credit for lower level math courses in the University.
+This Exam is used in lieu of credit for lower level math courses in the University.

 ```json
 {